-- Reviewing applications with the Town Planner, Town Engineer, Fire Marshal, Chatham Health District, along with various other local, state, and federal agencies as required.
+- Reviewing applications with the Town Planner, Town Engineer, Fire Marshal, and Chatham Health District, along with various other local, state, and federal agencies, as required.

 A permit is required whenever any owner or authorized agent intends to construct, enlarge, alter, repair, move, demolish, or change the occupancy of a building or structure, or to erect, install, enlarge, alter, repair, remove, convert or replace any electrical, gas, mechanical, or plumbing system.
 For a list of items that are exempt from permit requirements, click here.

 Individuals requesting an inspection need to give our office a minimum of 24 hours notice.
 It shall be the duty of the person requesting any inspections to provide access to and means for inspection of such work.
 To schedule an inspection call the office at 860-228-5971 ext.
-141 for Louise or ext.
-138 for Donna.
+141 for Louise.

-It generally takes 2-3 days for applications not requiring a plan review and 2-weeks for applications requiring plan reviews.
-The Connecticut State Building Code allows us up to 30-days to either deny or approve an application for a permit.
+Building permits can be applied for online using our vendor, ViewPoint.
+Property owners and contractors have the ability to apply for and to check the status of building permit applications, permits and retrieve inspection results through the website.
+It generally takes 2-3 days for applications not requiring a plan review and 2 weeks for applications requiring plan reviews.
+The Connecticut State Building Code allows us up to 30-days to either approve or deny an application for a permit.

 Please be aware the Town of Hebron has an ordinance stating that no application for a building permit, certificate of occupancy, sewer or septic permit or any other municipal permit shall be granted if the property owner is delinquent on taxes, sewer assessments and sewer use charges for the premises.

-In addition to the application form you may also require approval from the Chatham Health District.
+In addition to the Building Permit you may also require approval from the Chatham Health District.
 Generally you will need to complete a B-100a form whenever you are planning on an addition, building a pool, shed or deck or finishing off additional interior space when you have a private sewage disposal system on your property.
 You may also be required to renew your permit to discharge for your sewage disposal system.
-These forms can be located at Chatham Health District.

 Please contact the Building Department either by phone or email in order to determine the correct fees for your particular project.